apache/samza/docs/learn/documentation/0.7.0/container/state-management.md

 Note: In this example we are assuming that impressions are assigned a unique guid and this is present in both the original impression event and any subsequent click.
 In the absence of this the business logic for choosing the join could be substituted for the simple lookup.

 Implementation: Partition the ad click and ad impression streams by the impression id or user id.
 The task keeps a store of unmatched clicks and unmatched impressions.
 When a click comes in we try to find its matching impression in the impression store, and vice versa.
 If a match is found emit the joined pair and delete the entry.
 If no match is found store the event to wait for a match.
 Since this is presumably a left outer join (i.e. every click has a corresponding impression but not vice versa) we will periodically scan the impression table and delete old impressions for which no click arrived.

-### Databases as streams

-One assumption we are making in the above is that you can extract a stream of changes from your databases.
-This could be done by publishing a stream of changes to Kafka or by implementing our [pluggable stream interface](streams.html) to directly poll the database for changes.
-You want this to be done in a way that you can reset the offset or timestamp back to zero to replay the current state of the database as changes if you need to reprocess.
-If this stream capture is efficient enough you can often avoid having changelogs for your tasks and simply replay them from the source when they fail.

-A wonderful contribution would be a generic jdbc-based stream implementation for extracting changes from relational databases.

 ### Implementing storage engines